ophusgroup/teaching-matsci144/text/phase01_carnot_engine.md

 Isothermal expansion and then compression of a piston.
 Each cycle performs no net work.
 ```

-Graphically, integrating $PdV$ in [](#fig:engine_cycle) does not generate any network since expansion and compression steps cancel each other out.
+Graphically, integrating $PdV$ in [](#fig:engine_cycle) does not generate any net work since expansion and compression steps cancel each other out.
 A complete isothermal cycle can be modeled by the expression
 ```{math}
 \oint P dV = 0